 - The draft plan was posted on the project website and stakeholders were notified through press releases and e-mail messages of its availability, including Twitter and Facebook.
 This included notification on reader boards in the communities, and planning partners' websites, Twitter and Facebook accounts, and announcements at various other public meetings, such as the January LEPC meeting. - During the Commissioner's Meetings and Department Head Meetings, Interim Director of Emergency Management Hans Kahl announced that the draft plan was available for review, and citizens were asked to review the draft plan and provide comments.
 Each Commissioner was provided the plan for review.
 A brief overview of the planning process was provided, including an overview of the hazards of concern, and the various types of data and reports which were utilized to help profile the hazards, and identify associated risk.
-While citizens were provided an opportunity to provide feedback and ask questions, that communication did not provide any additional data which required inclusion in the plan. - Planning partners provided notification of the plan's availability for review during their respective council and commission meetings, advising citizens of the plan's availability. - Each planning partner held their own final public meeting, at which the plan was presented to their commission or council and the approving authority adopting the plan.
+While citizens were provided an opportunity to provide feedback and ask questions, that opportunity provided very minimal feedback.
+The one question raised related to clarification of the high/medium/low cost benefit assignment for strategies.
+A clarifying sentence was included in both Volumes 1 and 2 which addressed this question for clarification purposes.
+No other comments were received which required modification of any portion of the plan. - Planning partners provided notification of the plan's availability for review during their respective council and commission meetings, advising citizens of the plan's availability. - Each planning partner held their own final public meeting, at which the plan was presented to their commission or council and the approving authority adopting the plan.

-No comments were received during the public review period.
+No comments other than the one referenced were received during the public review period.
 Once the review period closed, the plan was submitted to FEMA for review.
 Once pre-adoption approval was received from FEMA, the plan was provided to the Board of County Commissioners and the remaining communities for adoption.
 After adoption, final copies of the plan were submitted to the Washington State Department of Emergency Management and FEMA.
 Appendix C includes the adoption resolutions.

 The final plan will remain on the County's website over the next five years.
-Future comments on the plan should be addressed to:
+Future comments on the plan will continue to be captured and incorporated as appropriate, and should be addressed to: